TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CreatePlugins.rst

 .. include:: /Includes.rst.txt
+.. index:: pair: Create; Plugin

-.. _create plugins:
+.. _Create-plugins:

 ==============
-Create Plugins
+Create plugins
 ==============

 How to create plugins with the Extbase framework and Fluid templating engine is handled